Recreation Ground, Bath: History

 A new lease was granted to Bath F.C. in 1927, allowing them the use of the land on the west side of ground, along with a Grand Stand, a New (North) Stand and a Pavilion, for a term of 25 years.
 Six years later the lease was surrendered, and a new 50-year lease was granted.
 In the same year, the Grand Stand was replaced with a new West Stand.
 This was significantly bomb-damaged during the Second World War.
 Rebuilding of the stand, at a cost in excess of £12,000, was met by the War Damage Commission in 1953–54.
 The 'Club Room' building was erected in 1954, to the west of the North Stand, and during the same year a lease was granted to allow a tennis club to use the north east corner of the ground.
 In 1956, the ground was conveyed to the Mayor Aldermen and the Citizens of the City of Bath (the corporation) for £11,155.

-The Bath Festival of Blues was held at the rec, on 28 June 1969, with bands including Fleetwood Mac and Led Zeppelin performing.
+The Bath Festival of Blues was held at the ground, on 28 June 1969, with bands including Fleetwood Mac and Led Zeppelin performing.

 Bath F.C. surrendered their 1933 lease, and were granted a new 75-year lease in 1973.
 In 1974, both the Recreation Ground and the North Parade Land were transferred to Bath City Council, who erected a Sports and Leisure Centre on the south side in 1975.
 In 1995, Bath F.C. were granted a further 75-year lease.
 Doubts over the legal effect of the 1956 Conveyance were settled in 2002, when the High Court declared the land a charitable trust, with the council as the sole Trustee.
 Following this decision, the Charity Commission raised issues over the use of the land, questioning the leisure centre's compliance with the use of the land for "open air recreation", and the dominant use of the ground by Bath Rugby to the perceived detriment of wider uses.